lksnmnn/Symbolicate-CrashReports/README.md

 ## Credits

-You will find the original script here:
+You will find the original script here (at least with XCode from 2016):
 ```
 /Applications/Xcode.app/Contents/SharedFrameworks/DTDeviceKitBase.framework/Versions/A/Resources/symbolicatecrash
 ```